Skip to content

 cd.doco.deployment.recreate.ignore: "{configs: [app, nginx], secrets: [db], bindMounts: [/etc/caddy]}"

-Or as a multiline YAML for better readability:
+Use multiline YAML for better readability

 docker-compose.yml